 Improving Access appointments

-Did you know that you can now book evening appointments from 6pm to 8pm weekdays and from 10am to 12pm on weekends and bank holidays!
-You can be seen at one of our hubs at Kirkbymoorside, Helmsley, Pickering or Millfield Surgery in Easingwold.
+Did you know that you can now book evening appointments from 6pm to 8pm weekdays, Saturday mornings and bank holidays!
+You can be seen at one of our hubs at Tollerton, Kirkbymoorside, Helmsley, Pickering or Millfield Surgery in Easingwold.
 Please contact us to book an appointment.
-We also now offer digital video GP consultations on Friday evenings between 6pm and 8pm.
+We also now offer digital video GP consultations each weekday evening between 6pm and 8pm.